sboesen2/biotech-news-dashboard-local/README.md

 # Biotech News Sentiment Analyzer
 A Streamlit dashboard that analyzes sentiment in biotech and pharmaceutical news using NewsAPI and GNews.

+## Live Demo
+- A Streamlit dashboard that analyzes sentiment in biotech and pharmaceutical news using NewsAPI and GNews.

 ## Features
 - Real-time news sentiment analysis